Mihaiel/TimeBit/README.md

 ## Contributing

-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the MIT License.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Security